DevCosmas/Task-management-web3Africa/README.md

-# Task Management Application (Web3 Africa Assesment)
+# Task Management Application (Web3 Africa Assessment)

 This is a simple task management application that helps you manage your day to day task.
 This Simple Application is built with React and Tailwind CSS.